fortedigital/EpiOembed/README.md

-# EpiOembed - embedding module for EPiServer using OEmbed standard
+# EpiOembed

+This plugin will enable you to create blocks displaying any media from sites that support oembed standard

 ## Basic configuration: